Doctoral Students: Profiles

-Wen Yin is a PhD student in Chinese archaeology.
-She received her BA in Anthropology from Laurentain University and completed her MSc in Technology and Analysis of Archaeological Materials from the Institute of Archaeology in University College London.
+Wen Yin is a PhD candidate in Chinese archaeology.
+She completed her MSc in Technology and Analysis of Archaeological Materials from the Institute of Archaeology in University College London.
 Her research interest is in the use of scientific analysis of archaeological materials to understand technological processes in the past.
-Her previous research encompasses Indigenous Wendat pottery, Chinese Neolithic to Bronze Age pottery, as well as ancient Chinese armour use and production from Qin dynasty (221-206 BC) to Han dynasty.
+Her previous research encompasses Indigenous Wendat pottery, Chinese Neolithic to Bronze Age pottery, as well as ancient Chinese armour use and production from Qin dynasty to Han dynasty.
 Her current PhD investigating the bronze vessel casting production and organization of the Shang dynasty, specifically focusing on the bronze moulds housed at the Royal Ontario Museum.

-Seongpil Jeong is a Ph.D student in the Dept. of East Asian Studies.
-He is interested in the modern Korean history as well as critical theories around postcolonial studies.
-Specifically, he wants to scrutinize the governmentality of post/colonial Korea, focusing on the relationships between nature and human subjectivity, the governmentality and the population, and everyday life and capitalism.
-He is also interested in the intellectual and cultural history of historical socialisms and nationalisms in East Asia.
+Seongpil Jeong is a PhD candidate in modern Korean history.
+His research scrutinizes the outdoor culture of postwar South Korea focusing on the relationships between nature and human subjectivity, the governmentality and the population, and everyday life and capitalism.
+He is also interested in the intellectual and cultural history of historical socialisms in East Asia.

 Banu Kaygusuz is a PhD student in Japanese history and visual culture.
 She received her B.A. and M.A.in History at Bogazici University.
 She was an exchange student at Tokyo University of Foreign Studies, as well as a research student at Keio University.
 Her research focuses on the politics of photography from a multidisciplinary perspective.
 Her M.A. thesis (“Representing Japan in the Photography Collection of Abdulhamid II”) incorporates research conducted in both the Ottoman archives and the archives in Japan, and elaborates on the transnational exchange of photographic technologies, and representation strategies.
 The comparative approach to socio-cultural aspects of Meiji Japan and the nineteenth-century Ottoman Empire embodies her historical perspective.